Gaza war protests at Columbia University

 On April 17, 2024, Columbia students established the Gaza Solidarity Encampment on the East Butler Lawn.
-They were arrested the next day, after Columbia president Minouche Shafik called in the New York City Police Department (NYPD).
-The arrests marked the first time Columbia allowed police to suppress campus protests since the 1968 demonstrations against the Vietnam War.
+The next day, Columbia President Minouche Shafik called in the New York City Police Department (NYPD) to arrest them en masse—the first time Columbia allowed police to suppress campus protests since the 1968 demonstrations against the Vietnam War.
 Shortly after the mass arrest and dismantling of the initial camp, other students autonomously occupied the adjacent lawn and established another encampment there, holding it for several days as students negotiated with the administration.
 The Columbia encampments encouraged other actions at multiple universities and led to the proliferation of Palestine solidarity encampments at over 180 universities around the world.

-On April 29, after Shafik announced that negotiations had failed, protesters occupied Hamilton Hall, calling it Hind's Hall in honor of Hind Rajab.
+On April 29, after Shafik announced the end of negotiations and said Columbia "will not divest from Israel", protesters occupied Hamilton Hall, calling it Hind's Hall in honor of Hind Rajab.
 After less than 24 hours, the NYPD was summoned again.
 Hundreds of NYPD officers broke into and cleared the hall, arrested more than 100 protesters, and fully dismantled the camp.
 On May 31, a third campus encampment was briefly established in response to an alumni reunion.

-Several antisemitic incidents took place near the protests.
-Organizers have said they were the work of outside agitators and non-students.
-Jewish pro-Palestinian protesters have said that incidents of antisemitism by protesters are not representative of their movement.
-Shafik announced her resignation as president on August 14.
-In 2025, the Trump administration threatened to cut Columbia's federal funding and instructed Immigration and Customs Enforcement (ICE) to detain and deport international students who participated in the protests.
-In July 2025, the university disciplined at least 70 students who took part in campus protests with probation, suspensions, degree revocations, and expulsions.
+When Shafik announced her resignation as president on August 14, 2024, Katrina Armstrong, then CEO of the Columbia University Irving Medical Center and dean of the Columbia University College of Physicians and Surgeons, became interim president.
+After the Trump administration's $400 million funding cut, Armstrong stepped down and Claire Shipman, then co-chair of the board of trustees, became acting president.
+Shortly thereafter, Shipman announced a review of the Columbia University Senate.

+Several allegations of antisemitic incidents were made with regard to the protests.
+Organizers repeatedly denounced antisemitism and affirmed that there was no room for it or "any form of racism" in the movement.
+Columbia affiliates, including Jewish students and professors, challenged attempts to characterize Palestine solidarity at Columbia as antisemitic—including characterizations and pronouncements made by the federal government and Columbia's Task Force on Antisemitism—describing such attempts as conflating opposition to Zionism with antisemitism and exploiting the accusation of antisemitism to repress Palestine solidarity as well as academic freedom and freedom of expression.